Oh, Oklahoma! New Psychedelic Law Updates 2023

 No. Psilocybin, the psychoactive component of magic mushrooms, is considered a Schedule I substance by the federal Controlled Substances Act, making it illegal in Oklahoma.

 The exception to this rule is magic mushroom spores, which are legal to purchase in the state of Oklahoma.
-Spores don’t contain any of the psilocybin or psilocin that makes psychedelic mushrooms illegal.
+Spores don’t contain any psilocybin or psilocin that makes psychedelic mushrooms illegal.
 However, once the spores are germinated, they become illegal again.

 Recently, Oklahoma passed a law that reduces penalties for psychoactive substances (SQ 780).
 However, the punishments can still be severe.
 Possessing any substance is now a misdemeanor (formerly a felony charge), with penalties of up to one year in prison and a fine of up to $1,000 for first-time offenses.